byrichardpowell/CSS-Style/README.md

 CSS Architecture is more difficult to do well than it is difficult to understand CSS Properties.
 Putting a declarations rules on one line allows easy scanning of class names and can put more code on one screen.
 These factors combined make it easier to understand the overall architecture of a CSS file.

+Note that [SMACSS on formatting](https://smacss.com/book/formatting) disagrees with this rule but it does not disagree with the reasoning.
+Most important though is that the teams approach is consistent.

 ### Use dashes to separate words

 CSS properties do not use underscores or camel case, they use dashes.
 Do the same with classes